 Here’s how you can help someone who has suffered sudden cardiac arrest:

 - Call 911 or emergency medical service (EMS) immediately if you have access to a phone.

 - To begin the emergency treatment of cardiac arrest, check to see if the person is breathing.
 Begin CPR if the person is not breathing normally.
 Push down hard and quickly on the person’s chest at a rate of 100 – 120 compressions per minute.
 Check the person’s air passage and provide 2 rescue breaths after every 30 compressions only if you’ve been trained in CPR.

-- If you haven’t been trained in CPR, simply keep doing chest compressions.
+- If you haven’t done CPR training, simply keep doing chest compressions.
 Let the chest rise completely between the compressions.
 Continue doing so until a portable defibrillator is available or emergency personnel arrive.